 This information is intended for veterinary professionals only.
 This scheme applies to all companion animals, including rabbits, guinea pigs, ferrets, horses and other pets accompanying refugees from Ukraine.
-Subject to budget limitations, the scheme will be available until 30th June.
+Seen the evolving situation and that the support remains much needed, the scheme has been extended to be available until 31 December 2023.

 What can the scheme be used for?

 This scheme can be used to cover the cost of veterinary care, where this is considered necessary in the professional opinion of a licensed veterinarian.
 Care for one pet will be refunded up to a maximum value of €250 per pet, and each veterinarian may submit up to five claims for reimbursement per veterinarian.

 By way of guidance, we would anticipate support to be used for:

 Certification/Licensing Requirements – costs associated with legalisation of a pet in a European country where these costs are not being funded by national authorities.
 This may include rabies vaccination, rabies serology, parasite treatment, microchip implantation/registration and official documentation.

 Standard Preventive Care – costs of standard vaccinations and parasite treatments that would normally be given as a basic level of protection, particularly if certain diseases are more prevalent in that country or region.

 Medication (up to 4 months’ supply) – costs of any medication previously prescribed by a licensed veterinarian and considered necessary on an ongoing basis.
 Primarily for animals with chronic conditions in which medication did not accompany the pet during evacuation or supplies have been depleted